-- 48 tax credit units and 16 market rate units, - a commitment of \$925,000 in qualifying funds, \$150,000 of which are from the city, and - tap fees of \$100,000 charged by the same city to the project will receive 24 points [(925,000 - 100,000) / 64 = \$12,891 per unit].

-- (d) Projects funded entirely with equity and state tax credits (no grants or debt sources other than deferred developer fees) will be awarded 15 points.
-Any deferred fee must comply with Section VI(B)(5). - (e) In order to be eligible for points under this Section, applications for new construction tax exempt bond projects must meet one of the following requirements: - at least twenty percent (20%) of qualified units will be affordable to and occupied by households with incomes at or below fifty percent (50%) of county median income, or - at least ten percent (10%) of qualified units will be affordable to and occupied by households with incomes at or below forty (40%) of county median income.
+- 48 tax credit units and 16 market rate units, - a commitment of \$925,000 in qualifying funds, \$150,000 of which are from the city, and - tap fees of \$100,000 charged by the same city to the project will receive 24 points [(925,000 100,000) / 64 = \$12,891 per unit]. - (d) Projects funded entirely with equity and state tax credits (no grants or debt sources other than deferred developer fees) will be awarded 15 points.
+Any deferred fee must comply with Section VI(B)(5).
+These points and those awarded under subsection (2)(c) above are mutually exclusive. - (e) In order to be eligible for points under this Section, applications for new construction tax exempt bond projects must meet one of the following requirements: - at least twenty percent (20%) of total units will be affordable to and occupied by households with incomes at or below fifty percent (50%) of county median income, or - at least ten percent (10%) of total units will be affordable to and occupied by households with incomes at or below forty (40%) of county median income. - (f) Applications for NC Division of Community Assistance (DCA) CDBG funds must be submitted at the same time as the Agency's full application deadline and must be committed by June 11, 2004.
+Commitment of other local government funds may be delayed up to three weeks after the full application with prior approval by the Agency.